williamouyang/okta.github.io/_source/docs/api/resources/oauth2.md

 Access Token must be validated in the following manner:
 {:.beta}

 1. Verify that the domain of `iss` (issuer) claim matches the issuer identifier for your Okta org (which is typically obtained during [Discovery](oidc.html#openid-connect-discovery-document).
+Also verify that the authorization server id matches your authorization server.
-2. Verify that the `aud` (audience) claim contains the `client_id` of the client or the id of the resource server.
+2. Verify that the `aud` (audience) claim has the same value as the issuer claim.
 3. Verify the signature according to [JWS](https://tools.ietf.org/html/rfc7515) using the algorithm specified in the JWT `alg` header parameter.
 Use the public keys provided by Okta via the [Discovery Document](oidc.html#openid-connect-discovery-document).
 4. Verify that the expiry time (from the `exp` claim) has not already passed.
 {:.beta}

-Step 3 uses the same signature verifying method as for the [ID token](oidc.html#validating-id-tokens).
+Step 3 uses the same signature verification method as the [ID token](oidc.html#validating-id-tokens).
 {:.beta}

-Keys used to sign Access Token are rotated as discribed in the [ID token](oidc.html#validating-id-tokens).
+The signing keys for the Access Token are rotated in the same was as the [ID token](oidc.html#validating-id-tokens).
 {:.beta}

 #### Alternative Validation
 {:.beta}

-You can use an [introspection request](#introspection-request) for validation.
+You can use an [introspection endpoint](#introspection-request) for validation.
 {:.beta}

 ### Refresh Token
 {:.beta}

-Refresh Token is an opaque random string.
-It is a long-lived token that the client can trade in to obtain a new Access Token without re-obtain authorization from the resource owner.
-The new Access Token must have the same or subset of the authorization attached with the Refresh Token.
+A Refresh Token is an opaque string.
+It is a long-lived token that the client can use to obtain a new Access Token without re-obtaining authorization from the resource owner.
+The new Access Token must have the same or subset of the scopes associated with the Refresh Token.
 {:.beta}

 ## Endpoints